raamcosta/compose-destinations-docs/docusaurus/docs/navhosts.md

 # Navigation Host Composables

+Navigation Host Composables work as the place where your screens will be displayed.
 Compose destinations has a recommended way to set up your `NavHosts` and an alternative one.
 If you are not sure which to use and don't have much experience with Compose Navigation, go with the recommended [DestinationsNavHost](#destinationsnavhost) way.
 On the other hand, if you have a lot of experience with vanilla Compose Navigation and just want the type safety of Compose Destinations, you might prefer to use [NavHost / AnimatedNavHost](#vanilla-navhosts).

 ## DestinationsNavHost